Top 5 This Week

 What are the best Great Barrier Reef diving and snorkelling experiences from Queensland?

 The Great Barrier Reef’s diving and snorkelling options span a range from introductory day trips to serious technical diving on the remote Coral Sea reefs.
 From Cairns and Port Douglas, fast catamaran day trips reach the outer ribbon reefs in 2.5 hours — introductory dives for non-certified divers and certified diving to 18–30m depth on pristine hard coral formations are available on most day boats.
-The Cod Hole on the Ribbon Reefs — famous for its resident school of potato cod up to 1.2m long — is the most celebrated single dive site on the Great Barrier Reef, accessible only by liveaboard from Cairns.
-Osprey Reef (Coral Sea, 350km northeast of Cairns) provides encounters with grey reef, silvertip, and hammerhead sharks in 30m+ visibility — accessible by liveaboard only and representing the finest pelagic diving on the reef system.
-The Whitsunday Islands’ Bait Reef offers high-quality coral formations on day trips from Airlie Beach.
-Lady Elliot Island (the most southerly coral cay) provides the best manta ray encounters on the Southern Great Barrier Reef, with resident manta ray populations year-round.
+The Cod Hole on the Ribbon Reefs — famous for its resident school of potato cod, which grow up to 2m long — is a signature dive site on the Great Barrier Reef, reached only by liveaboard from Cairns.
+Osprey Reef (Coral Sea, 350km north-east of Cairns) delivers encounters with grey reef, silvertip, and hammerhead sharks in 30m+ visibility — a liveaboard-only site that offers the best pelagic diving on the reef system.
+The Whitsunday Islands’ Bait Reef holds high-quality coral formations on day trips from Airlie Beach.
+Lady Elliot Island (the most southerly coral cay) is the standout for manta ray encounters on the Southern Great Barrier Reef, with resident manta ray populations year-round.
 Stinger suits are required between November and May in North Queensland waters due to box jellyfish.

 What rainforest hiking does Queensland’s Wet Tropics offer?

-Queensland’s Wet Tropics World Heritage Area encompasses 894,420 hectares of tropical rainforest that represents the world’s oldest surviving tropical rainforest ecosystem — predating the Amazon by 130 million years.
-The Mossman Gorge (part of Daintree National Park) provides the most accessible rainforest hiking from the Cairns region — the Mossman Gorge circuit (2.4km) and the extended walks through the gorge and riverside follow a stunning clear river through ancient rainforest.
+Queensland’s Wet Tropics World Heritage Area encompasses 894,420 hectares of tropical rainforest that represents the world’s oldest surviving tropical rainforest ecosystem, with a lineage dating back roughly 180 million years.
+The Mossman Gorge (part of Daintree National Park) is the easiest rainforest hiking to reach from the Cairns region — the Mossman Gorge rainforest circuit (2.4km) and the extended walks through the gorge and riverside trace a crystal-clear river through ancient rainforest.
 The Daintree National Park’s Marrdja Boardwalk (1.2km) traverses mangrove and lowland rainforest with interpretive information about the ecosystem’s extraordinary diversity.
-The Atherton Tablelands (the high-altitude plateau inland from Cairns) provides cooler temperature rainforest hiking — Curtain Fig Tree National Park (a strangler fig of exceptional scale) and the volcanic lakes of Eacham and Barrine are accessible from Atherton.
-The Lamington National Park (on the Gold Coast hinterland’s Border Ranges, managed from O’Reilly’s Guesthouse) provides 160km of walking trails through the world’s largest contiguous subtropical rainforest, with the Tree Top Walk (9km) and Albert’s lyrebird encounters among Australia’s finest subtropical wildlife experiences.
+The Atherton Tablelands (the high-altitude plateau inland from Cairns) suit cooler-temperature rainforest hiking — Curtain Fig Tree National Park (a strangler fig of exceptional scale) and the volcanic lakes of Eacham and Barrine sit a short drive from Atherton.
+The Lamington National Park (on the Gold Coast hinterland’s Border Ranges, managed from O’Reilly’s Guesthouse) carries 160km of walking trails through one of the world’s largest tracts of subtropical rainforest, with the O’Reilly’s Tree Top Walk (180m of canopy suspension bridges) and Albert’s lyrebird sightings ranking among Australia’s great subtropical wildlife experiences.

 What surf culture and beach experiences does Queensland offer?

 Queensland’s surfable coastline runs from Coolangatta in the far south to the remote beaches of Cape York Peninsula — a 2,000km stretch that encompasses some of Australia’s most celebrated surf breaks.
-The Gold Coast’s surf reputation is built on Burleigh Heads (a powerful right-hand point break that produces world-class barrels on south and east swells) and Kirra (historically one of the world’s finest point breaks, affected by sand bank changes over the years).
-The Sunshine Coast’s Noosa Heads (a national park-protected right-hand point that produces long, clean waves best in winter swells) is one of Australia’s most sought-after longboard breaks.
-Surfing Australia’s professional competition calendar includes the Gold Coast Pro at Snapper Rocks (the Cooly Groyne — one of the world’s most photographed waves) — the first event on the World Surf League Championship Tour.
-For learners, Noosa’s Learn to Surf schools and the Gold Coast’s Surfers Paradise beach provide the most accessible introduction to Australian surf culture.
+The Gold Coast’s surf reputation is built on Burleigh Heads (a powerful right-hand point break that produces world-class barrels on south and east swells) and Kirra (long regarded as one of the world’s great point breaks, though shifting sand banks have altered it over the years).
+The Sunshine Coast’s Noosa Heads (a national park-protected right-hand point that produces long, clean waves, best during the autumn cyclone-swell season) is one of Australia’s most sought-after longboard breaks.
+The World Surf League Championship Tour visits Snapper Rocks each year for the Gold Coast Pro, surfed off the Cooly Groyne — one of the most filmed and photographed waves anywhere.
+For learners, Noosa’s learn-to-surf schools and the Gold Coast’s Surfers Paradise beach are the easiest way into Australian surf culture.

 What are Queensland’s best national parks for hiking beyond the Great Barrier Reef?

 Queensland’s national park system protects extraordinary landscapes beyond its coastal reef assets.
-Carnarvon Gorge National Park (Central Queensland, 600km northwest of Brisbane) is Queensland’s most spectacular sandstone gorge — a 30km gorge carved by the Carnarvon Creek through sandstone escarpments, with ancient Aboriginal rock art (the Art Gallery and the Cathedral Cave, both featuring stencils, engravings, and ochre paintings by the Bidjara people) accessible on walking tracks that require overnight camping for the full experience.
-The Girraween National Park (Granite Belt, near Stanthorpe) provides remarkable exposed granite formations — Mount Norman (the park’s highest point), the Pyramid, and the Balancing Rock sit in an open eucalyptus woodland with exceptional wildflower displays in spring.
-Lawn Hill National Park (remote northwest Queensland) protects ancient gorges of dramatic geological character with freshwater crocodiles and rare tropical birds in a landscape that rewards the significant drive required to reach it.
-Cape York Peninsula’s Iron Range National Park (the most significant lowland tropical rainforest in Australia outside the Wet Tropics) provides accessible encounters with species found nowhere else in the country.
+Carnarvon Gorge National Park (Central Queensland, around 600km north-west of Brisbane) is the state’s standout sandstone gorge — a 30km chasm carved by the Carnarvon Creek through sandstone escarpments, with ancient Aboriginal rock art (the Art Gallery and the Cathedral Cave, both featuring stencils, engravings, and ochre paintings by the Bidjara and Karingbal people) reached on walking tracks that require overnight camping for the full experience.
+The Girraween National Park (Granite Belt, near Stanthorpe) is known for its exposed granite formations — Mount Norman (the park’s highest point), the Pyramid, and the Balancing Rock sit in an open eucalyptus woodland with exceptional wildflower displays in spring.
+Lawn Hill National Park (remote northwest Queensland) protects ancient gorges of dramatic geological character, with freshwater crocodiles and rare tropical birds in a landscape that rewards the long drive required to reach it.
+Cape York Peninsula’s Iron Range National Park (the largest lowland tropical rainforest in Australia outside the Wet Tropics) opens up encounters with species found nowhere else in the country.

 What does Cape York Peninsula offer as one of Australia’s great road and wilderness adventures?

-The Cape York Peninsula drive — from Cairns north to the Tip of Australia at Cape York, 1,000km of largely unsealed road through tropical savanna, rainforest, and river crossings — is one of Australia’s great 4WD expeditions, accessible only in the Dry Season (May–October) when the wet season’s rivers are fordable.
-The overland drive passes through significant Indigenous communities and landscapes: the Quinkan rock art galleries near Laura (some of the most significant Aboriginal rock art in Australia, featuring the mysterious Quinkan spirits unique to the region), the remote roadhouse network (Musgrave, Laura, Coen), and the Telegraph Road’s sand tracks that require consistent 4WD capability.
-The Jardine River National Park near the tip protects the most northerly significant national park in Queensland.
-The Tip itself — Australia’s most northerly point on the Cape York Peninsula — is visible across the Torres Strait to Papua New Guinea, 150km distant.
+The Cape York Peninsula drive — from Cairns north to the Tip of Australia at Cape York, around 1,000km of largely unsealed road through tropical savanna, rainforest, and river crossings — is one of Australia’s great 4WD expeditions, accessible only in the Dry Season (May–October) when the wet season’s rivers are fordable.
+The overland drive passes through storied Indigenous communities and landscapes: the Quinkan rock art galleries near Laura (among the most important Aboriginal rock art in Australia, featuring the distinctive Quinkan spirit figures of the region), the remote roadhouse network (Musgrave, Laura, Coen), and the Telegraph Road’s sand tracks that demand consistent 4WD capability.
+The Jardine River National Park near the tip is the northernmost national park of any scale in Queensland.
+The Tip itself — the northernmost point of the Australian mainland — looks across the Torres Strait towards Papua New Guinea, around 150km distant.
 The combination of remote wilderness, cultural significance, and challenging logistics makes Cape York one of Australia’s most memorable overland journeys.